 - Dolman Law Group Can Help With Your Defective Mirena IUD Lawsuit

-The Mirena IUD is a T-shaped device implanted in the uterus, containing a reservoir of slowly released synthetic progesterone.
-This synthetic product, Levonorgestrel, causes a thickening of the mucous membrane inhibiting the travel of sperm and preventing pregnancy.
+Mirena is a T-shaped hormonal IUD implanted in the uterus, containing a reservoir of slowly released synthetic progesterone.
+This synthetic product, Levonorgestrel, causes a thickening of the mucous membrane, inhibiting the travel of sperm and preventing pregnancy.

 This form of birth control has been on the market for many years and offers a long-term solution for those wanting to avoid pregnancy.
 It also benefits women who experience heavy period symptoms or endometriosis.

-If you used this type of IUD, and you suffered adverse symptoms after its removal (including mood disorders, internal injuries, emergency surgery, a miscarriage, or sterility) you may file a personal injury lawsuit to seek compensation for your damages.
+If you used this type of IUD and suffered adverse symptoms after its removal (including mood disorders, internal injuries, emergency surgery, a miscarriage, or sterility), you may file a personal injury lawsuit to seek compensation for your damages.
 With the help of an experienced Mirena IUD lawyer, you will hopefully be able to secure a settlement that acknowledges the true scope of your physical, financial, and emotional losses.

-So, what is the Mirena crash?
-The Mirena crash is the name given to the pain and discomfort that follows when the birth-control device is removed and the flow of synthetic hormones stops.
+The Mirena crash is the name given to the pain and discomfort that follows when the birth-control device is removed, and the flow of synthetic hormones stops.
 It can be weeks or longer before the body realizes it needs to produce its own progesterone because it has become “lazy,” relying on the synthetic provision.
-This causes hormone imbalance or estrogen dominance.
+This downregulation, in turn, causes hormone imbalance or estrogen dominance.

-This same period of time reflects the Mirena crash duration.
-In many women, this imbalance causes severe symptoms similar to those associated with the usage of the device.
+In many women, this imbalance causes severe symptoms similar to those associated with using the device.
 In some women, Mirena crash symptoms appear recurrently before each period, lasting for months.
 Some other women suffer for an extended time, both physically and emotionally, at any time, day or night.
 One sufferer described her feelings as being “smothered with severe despair” at night.

 Mirena crash symptoms include:

-- Runaway emotions such as anxiety, sadness, anger, and depression.
+- Intense emotional responses, such as emotions such as anxiety, sadness, anger, and depression.
 Severe cases have produced suicidal thoughts.

 - Frequent mood swings can strain relationships and affect work performance